john-friedman/SEC-Parsers/readme.md

 # Experimental Branch

 # TODO tmrw
-1. fix bug
+1. check why some files don't parse, then implement detailed parsing
-2. look at filings for idea how to implement detailed parsing
+2. look at filings for idea how to implement detailed parsing - add table handling (convert to xml table?)

 # SEC Parsers
 Parses non-standardized SEC 10-K filings into well structured xml.
 Currently can parse about 80% of SEC 10 K filings.
 XML includes parts, items (such as item1a risk factors), as well as subheadings (e.g. seasonality).